 Getting a cancer diagnosis has got to be one of life’s scariest moments.
 We all hope we never have to hear those words.
 What if you found out that you had cancer and an increased chance of dying from your cancer because of where you live?
 That’s difficult news to hear.
 Why does where you live impact your cancer outcome?

-What’s the research show?
+What’s the research show about cancer disparities?

 Researchers found large differences in cancer death rates among counties in the US, based on a review of cancer mortality rates for 29 cancers in the U.S. between 1980 – 2014.